RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 results are 0–9.

 One of the earliest forms of cryptography used only simple modular arithmetic.
-Take the string ``"uryybjbeyq"`` for example.
+Take the string ``"uryybjbeyq"``, for example.
 Can you guess what message is encrypted?
 Listing `[lst_enc] <#lst_enc>`__ shows you the function that produced the message.
 Look at the listing and see if you can figure it out.